 Some recipes call for soaking basmati rice before cooking it, but this is entirely wrong.
-High quality basmati rice undergoes a two-year aging process specifically for the purpose of drying it as thoroughly as possible, which in turn concentrates its distinctive flavors and aromas.
+High-quality basmati rice undergoes a two-year aging process specifically to dry it as thoroughly as possible, which in turn concentrates its distinctive flavors and aromas.

 Soaking it undoes all of this, while also making the rice more sticky, which is the opposite of what a properly prepared basmati should be.
 Indeed, basmati rice is prized for its light, fluffy consistency, with the grains remaining separate rather than clumped together.